 Pity-Parties are like that…lonely and lame.
 Filled with thoughts and words that I later wish I could un-think and un-hear.
 But like I said, this time I did it differently.
-I showed up ready and rarin’ to let loose as usual, but before I got caught up in the frenzy of emotions that are the trade mark of any solid Pity-Party, I made myself pause and pray before I proceeded.
-Now I am happy to say that I have moved on with my day, free from th aftermath and emotional hangover that comes when I “party” too hard.
-Stay too late.
+I showed up ready and rarin’ to let loose as usual, but before I got caught up in the frenzy of emotions that are the trademark of any solid Pity-Party, I made myself pause and pray before I proceeded.
+Now I am happy to say that I have moved on with my day, free from the aftermath and emotional hangover that comes when I “party” too hard, stay too late.

 Because now I am comparing myself and my life on several different levels and I feel like I am holding the short end of the stick.
 Actually, I am feeling like I am stuck holding a prickly, dirty branch and SHE is holding a golden, magic wand.
-I have a conversation (one-sided, though it may be) with God that goes something like this, “Why can’t I write like that?
+I have a conversation (one-sided though it may be) with God that goes something like this, “Why can’t I write like that?
 Why does she get to have famous writers sing her praises?
 How come she didn’t have to even have cancer to be able to write something that matters?
 Why doesn’t she have to deal with addiction and gets to have dinner parties with wine?
-Why can’t my life look more like hers?”.
+Why can’t my life look more like hers?”
 And I am even pretty certain that the bread and wine she keeps talking about isn’t even going to her hips or belly like it does on most humans.
 “Why does God seem to love her so much more than He loves me?”.